stepheckman/stretchies/README.md

 1. **Start Small**: Begin with 2-3 stretches per day and build up
 2. **Be Consistent**: Daily stretching, even just one stretch, is better than sporadic long sessions
 3. **Trust the Algorithm**: The app learns your patterns and will suggest stretches you need most
-4. **Use the Skip Button**: It's okay to skip stretches that don't feel right in the moment
-5. **Check Your Progress**: Regular review of your statistics can be very motivating
+4. **Check Your Progress**: Regular review of your statistics can be very motivating

 ## 🤝 Contributing